China's Qingdao orders city-wide testing after new COVID-19 infections | Health

 China's Qingdao orders city-wide testing after new COVID-19 infections

-The Chinese city of Qingdao said on Monday it will conduct coronavirus tests for its entire population of more than 9 million after reporting new cases that appeared to be linked to a hospital treating imported infections.
+The Chinese city of Qingdao said on Monday it will test its entire population of more than 9 million people for coronavirus, after discovering 12 new infections that appeared to be linked to a hospital treating imported infections.

-Daily COVID-19 infections in mainland China have fallen drastically since the early days of the outbreak, which first emerged in the city of Wuhan.
-China has reported no new domestically transmitted cases since early August, but it remains on high alert.
-Qingdao reported a total of six new COVID-19 cases and six asymptomatic cases as of 11 p.m. on Sunday, including three asymptomatic cases announced earlier in the day.
-All of the cases were linked to the Qingdao Chest Hospital.
+Daily COVID-19 infections in mainland China have fallen drastically since early in the outbreak, which first emerged in the city of Wuhan.
+China had reported no new domestically transmitted cases since early August, but has remained on high alert.
+Qingdao reported a total of six new COVID-19 cases and six asymptomatic infections on Sunday, all linked to the Qingdao Chest Hospital, where infected travellers arriving from overseas have been treated in an isolated area.

-Testing is being accelerated and will cover the city in five days, it said.
-Qingdao's mass testing campaign is not China's first.
-Wuhan city tested its entire population, and mass schemes involving several million samples have also been conducted in Beijing and Urumqi.

-Following the latest infections, an investment and trade expo organized by the Shanghai Cooperation Organisation and scheduled for the weekend of Oct.
-16-18 in Qingdao has been postponed, China's state TV reported on Monday.
-The National Health Commission's (NHC) tally of 21 confirmed COVID-19 cases in mainland China for Oct.
-11 was published after Qingdao's announcement, but did not include any confirmed infections in the city.
-It was not immediately clear why.
+The specific source of infection was still under investigation, the city government said on Sunday.
+The testing would cover the city in five days, the city said.

 - READ MORE ON: